Tahoma High School Golden Bear Classic

 I'm looking forward to judging good debate rounds!!

-I like debate and have been coaching and judging debate for 40 years.
+I like debate and have been coaching and judging debate for 50 years.
 I competed in high school policy debate and college NDT and CEDA debate.
 For most of my career, I coached all events at Okoboji High School in Iowa.
 I worked for Summit Debate at NDF Boston in Public Forum for 15 years and judged numerous PF LD practice and tournament rounds.
-I have been the LD coach for Puyallup High School for the past four years.
+I have been the LD coach for Puyallup High School for the past six years.
 I'm working with the LD, Congress and PF at Puyallup.

 The past six years, I've judge LD rounds from novice through circuit tournaments.
 I judge policy rarely, but I do enjoy it.
 Paradigms for each follow.